jendap/multiplatform-swt/readme.md

 It's a very bad idea.
 Building multiplatform project with platform dependent stuff?
 Bad.

 Anyway you may need it.
-For example you may have some ridiculous feature for your enterprise customer.
+For example, you may have some ridiculous feature for your enterprise customer.
 You need some technology like OLE for it.
-Of course you don't need it as a developer.
+Of course, you don't need it as a developer.
 You may be using something like jenkins on linux for ci and release builds.
 If that's your case use manual profile selection to override the automatic platform selection, use:
 ```bash